goodspeedj/cs171_project/README.txt

 # ==========================================================================================

 Our project uses one data file called conflictPreCompute.csv.
 It is located in the data directory of our project and is loaded using d3.csv.
+Much of the data clean-up for this file was done with the proj2Transposer.py script.